Guess Who’s Bringing Crazy in Love Back – Zendaya

-Dua’s dress was laced with Swarovski Crystals replacing the traditional sequins, which enveloped the butterfly camisole.
+Dua’s dress was laced with Swarovski Crystals, replacing the traditional sequins which enveloped the butterfly camisole.
 Uniquely, the mesh gown proved that not only can fashion be recycled, but it can be altered.
-These alterations can suit current trends and a high fashion environment.
+These alterations can suit current trends and a high-fashion environment.

-Mere decades earlier, Mariah Carey and Salma Hayek wore the illustrious butterfly camisole respectively.
+Mere decades earlier, Mariah Carey and Salma Hayek wore the illustrious butterfly camisole, respectively.
 Can we anticipate this look making a comeback in two decades?

 Jennifer Lopez (J.Lo) took to the catwalk at the Versace SS2020 show in her iconic “jungle dress”.
 This sent the fashion world into a frenzy.
 J.Lo took to the catwalk twice, in which she closed the show and took the final designer’s walk with Donatella.
-Donatella wore the original gown to the Met Gala in 1999, before J. Lo attended the Grammys in the same dress in 2000.
+Donatella wore the original gown to the Met Gala in 1999 before J. Lo attended the Grammys in the same dress in 2000.
 The look was modernised by removing the gown’s sleeves and adding additional hip cut-outs.

 Zendaya & Versace

-Moreover, the gown was styled with purple heels and dainty earrings, compared to the lime green heels and chunky necklace worn by Beyoncé.
-This serves to accentuate that although the ‘Y2K’ style is making waves within the fashion industry, styles are constantly evolving.
+Although the ‘Y2K’ is making waves within the fashion industry, style constantly evolves.
 Dainty jewellery and sleek hairstyles were not trending during the noughties.
-Consequently, this proves that ‘Y2K’ fashion does not equate to a complete return to the 2000s.
+Moreover, the gown was styled with purple heels and delicate earrings, compared to the lime green heels and chunky necklace worn by Beyoncé.
+Consequently, this proves that ‘Y2 K’ fashion does not equate to a complete return to the 2000s.